 Ribbon: Configure > Reference Data > Settings > Auto Names and Counters Usage of Auto Names and Counters Analysts and others can use the sequential number for communicating unambiguously about the requirements without having to use the often long requirement name.
-The 'Apply on Creation' option must be checked to start using the auto numbering feature, this can also be used to temporarily suspend auto naming for example if other types of requirements are being entered that don't need to have sequential numbers assigned.
+Select the 'Apply on Creation' option to start using the auto numbering feature; this can also be used to temporarily suspend auto naming, for example if other types of requirements are being entered that don't need to have sequential numbers assigned.
 Options for Auto Names and Counters There are options to define the prefix, counter and suffix for a requirement.

-Learn more about Auto Apply Auto Naming to Existing
+Learn more about Auto Names and Apply Auto Naming to Existing Elements

-Names and Elements Counters
+Counters

 Baseline Tool

 Getting to Know the Baseline Tool

 Introducing the Baseline Tool

 The Baseline Tool can capture a snapshot of the Requirements at a point in time and then, at a later time, the repository can be compared to this (or another baseline) for the purpose of determining what has changed.
 Any number of baselines can be created and labeled, and there is a baseline comparison tool that displays the differences between the baseline and the model and allows the modeler to revert a change in the model to a baseline at a granular level.

-Where to find the Baseline Tool
+Where to find the Ribbon: Design > Model > Manage >

+Manage Baselines

+Baseline Tool Keyboard: Ctrl+Alt+B

-Ribbon: Design > Package > Edit > Manage Baselines > Manage Baselines Usage of the Baseline Tool Baselines are also useful when a formal requirements process is being followed or the Requirements form part of a contact, as the baseline can keep a snapshot of the requirements at important milestones such as contract signing or requirement phase sign off.
+Usage of the Baseline Tool

+Baselines are also useful when a formal requirements process is being followed or the Requirements form part of a contract, as the baseline can keep a snapshot of the requirements at important milestones such as contract signing or requirement phase sign off.
 This is also applicable to iterative and incremental processes such as Agile methods, as the requirements can be baselined before or even after a Sprint.
 When Requirements are still volatile and the Requirements' owners are still formulating their needs, a baseline can be created to take a snapshot at important points in the analysis phase, such as after an elicitation workshop.

 Options for the Baseline Tool There are several options that can be applied to configure the way the Baseline Compare tool presents information; these are available from the Options button on the Baselines window.

-Learn more about the Baseline Tool
+Learn more Baselines about the Baseline Tool

-Package Baselines

 Boundary

 Getting to know the Boundary

 Introducing the Boundary

 The Boundary element is derived from the Use Case system boundary but can be used extensively in other contexts as a way of describing a separation between a system or part of a system and its external environment.
 Any number of Boundaries can be added to a diagram and other elements such as Use Cases, Features, Requirements, Components and more can be placed inside the boundary.
 The properties of the Boundary can be altered to show a number of compartments organized into vertical and horizontal swimlanes.
 The border style and opacity of the Boundary can also be set.

+Stakeholder Onion Diagram

+Where to find the Boundary

+UML Elements Toolbar | Boundary Common Toolbox Page | Boundary

+which are outside the organization.

-Stakeholder Onion Diagram Where to find the Boundary UML Elements Toolbar | Boundary Common Toolbox Page | Boundary part of the whole organization, and which are outside the organization. stakeholders will interact directly with the solution or participate in a business process, which are
+This diagram indicates the level of involvement the stakeholders have with the solution, which stakeholders will interact directly with the solution or participate in a business process, which are part of the whole organization, and